Colorado State University researchers provide the most detailed accounting to date of the industry’s greenhouse gas emissions.

 The CSU team surmised there would be substantial variability in emissions depending on where the product was being grown, due to climate as well as electric grid emissions.
 Their recently published work captures the potential cross-country spread of large commercial warehouses for growing cannabis, and it models emissions for several high-growth locations around the country.
 Their results include a map that shows relative emissions anywhere in the U.S., as defined as emissions per kilogram of cannabis flower.
 They’ve also developed a GIS map that allows users to enter a county name and find local emissions estimates.

-Their research shows that U.S. indoor cannabis cultivation results in life-cycle greenhouse gas emissions of between 2,283 and 5,184 kilograms of carbon dioxide per kilogram of dried flower.
-Compare that to emissions from electricity use in outdoor and greenhouse cannabis growth, which is 22.7 and 326.6 kilograms of carbon dioxide, respectively, according to the New Frontier Data 2018 Cannabis Energy Report.
+Their research shows that U.S. indoor cannabis cultivation results in life-cycle greenhouse gas emissions of between 2,283 and 5,184 kilograms (5,033 and 11,429 pounds) of carbon dioxide per kilogram of dried flower.
+Compare that to emissions from electricity use in outdoor and greenhouse cannabis growth, which is 22.7 and 326.6 kilograms (50 and 720 pounds) of carbon dioxide, respectively, according to the New Frontier Data 2018 Cannabis Energy Report.
 Those outdoor and greenhouse numbers only consider electricity, while the CSU researchers’ estimate is more comprehensive, but the comparison still highlights the enormously larger footprint of indoor grow operations.

 The high energy consumption of cannabis is due in part to how the product is regulated, Quinn said.
 In Colorado, many grow operations are required to be in close proximity to retail storefronts, and this has caused an explosion of energy-hungry indoor warehouses in urban areas like Denver.
 According to a report from the Denver Department of Public Health and Environment, electricity use from cannabis cultivation and other products grew from 1% to 4% of Denver’s total electricity consumption between 2013 and 2018.